The Gambia: Transportation

 The system of transportation in The Gambia mixes both public and private operations and consists of a system of roads (both paved and unpaved), water and air transportation.
 The Trans-Gambia Highway runs along both sides of the river Gambia, which bisects the country.
 The river may be crossed by ferry or the Senegambia bridge.
 There are no railways in the country.

 Roadways in the country run to a length of 3,742 km of which only 723 km is paved and the remaining 3,019 km remains unpaved.

-The country has a total of 390 km of waterways, with the Port of Banjul being the only port, which is managed by The Gambia Ports Authority.
+The country has a total of 390 km of waterways, with the Port of Banjul being the only port, which is managed by the Gambia Ports Authority.

-The country's only international airport is the Banjul International Airport at Yundum, which is 26 km away.
+The country's only international airport is the Banjul International Airport at Yundum, 26 km outside the capital.